-- A. Eligible providers: Services may only be delivered through an interdepartmental council approved agency after demonstrating that the agency meets all the requirements of IOP program services and supervision. - (1) The following types of agencies are eligible to be reimbursed for providing IOP services once gaining approval by HSD and CYFD: - (a) a CMHC: - (b) a FQHC; - (c) an IHS facility; - (d) a PL 93-638 tribal facility; - (e) a MAD CSA; - (f) a CLNM health home; - (g) a behavioral health agency with a BHSD supervisory certificate. - (2) IOP services are provided through an integrated interdisciplinary approach by staff with expertise in the mental health condition being addressed.
-This team may have services rendered by non-independent practitioners under the direction of the IOP supervisor including LMSW, LMHC, a master's level psych associates, RNs or registered dieticians. - (3) Each IOP program must have a clinical supervisor.
+A. Eligible providers: Services may only be delivered through an [interdepartmental council approved] agency approved by HSD and CYFD after demonstrating that the agency meets all the requirements of IOP program services and supervision.
+See Subsections A and B of 8.321.2.9 NMAC for MAD general provider requirements.

+[(1) The following types of agencies are eligible to be reimbursed for providing IOP services once gaining approval by HSD and CYFD:

+- (a) a CMHC;

+- (b) a FOHC;

+- (c) an IHS facility;

+- (d) a PL 93 638 tribal facility;

+- (e) a MAD CSA:

+- (f) a CLNM health home:

+- (g) a behavioral health agency with a BHSD supervisory certificate.]

+[(2)] (1) IOP services are provided through an integrated interdisciplinary approach by staff with expertise in the mental health condition being addressed.
+This team may have services rendered by non-independent practitioners under the direction of the IOP supervisor including LMSW, LMHC, a master's level psych associates, RNs or registered dieticians.

+[(3)] (2) Each IOP program must have a clinical supervisor.
 Both clinical services and supervision by licensed practitioners must be conducted in accordance with respective licensing board regulations.
-An IOP clinical supervisor must meet all of the following requirements: - (a) be licensed as a MAD approved independent practitioner; see Subsection C of delivered; and
+An IOP clinical supervisor must meet all of the following requirements:

+(a) be licensed as a MAD approved independent practitioner; see Subsection C of delivered; and